 Image Credit: Amangani

 Wyoming is the least populated state in the country, but the vast alpine, forest, lake, sagebrush flats, and wet meadow ecosystems at Grand Teton National Park attract visitors from around the world each year.
 The airport is right in the middle of the park so keep your eye out for trumpeter swans, bison, and deer on the short drive into Jackson.
 Homesteaders originally came to Jackson for cattle and horse ranching, although the town is now better known for its spectacular nature and wildlife, along with skiing.
-The is just a few minutes from the airport and makes a great stop on your way out of town before dropping off the rental car.
+The National Wildlife Art Museum is just a few minutes from the airport and makes a great stop on your way out of town before dropping off the rental car.
 It looks like a beat-up old fort from the outside, but inside is a collection of more than 5,000 pieces ranging from ancient to contemporary, including a gallery dedicated to Carl Rungius, the preeminent painter of North American wildlife.

 Image Credit: Amangani

 The 58-room Hotel Jackson is the newest luxury property in town, in the heart of downtown Jackson, within easy walking distance of favorite local restaurants, shops, and art galleries.
 Contemporary western art on consignment from local galleries graces the lobby and guest rooms, including mixed media wildlife tableaus, pottery, and an elaborate feathered war bonnet.
 Rough, reclaimed barn wood lines the hallways and continues into each room, creating a log cabin vibe matched by the room’s neutral brown and beige hues.
 Relax in the library, where more art is on display, and either watch TV or flip through one of the eclectic western books on the shelves.
 There’s everything from The Native American Almanac to Outlaws of the Old West for your reading pleasure.